utxostack/ckb-bitcoin-spv/docs/Design.md

 ## References

-- [`CalculateNextWorkRequired(..)`]

-  The function, which is used to calculate the next target.
+- [`CalculateNextWorkRequired(..)`]: This function is used to calculate the next target.

-- [`CPartialMerkleTree::ExtractMatches(..)`]

-  The function ensures that the partial Merkle tree is correctly constructed.
+- [`CPartialMerkleTree::ExtractMatches(..)`]: This function ensures that the partial Merkle tree is correctly constructed.
   It is used to verify that a proof points to transactions.

 - [Merkle Mountain Ranges][MMR]